Paul Johnson (American football coach, born 1957): Georgia Tech (2008–2018)

 In 2014, Johnson led Georgia Tech to their fourth Coastal Division title during his tenure and a spot in the 2014 ACC Championship Game.
 Johnson and the Jackets were predicted to finish sixth in the Coastal division by ESPN in the preseason, but again went beyond expectations and achieved a 10-win regular season, first place in the Coastal Division, and a 10th-place ranking in AP Poll.
 The Yellow Jackets fell two points short in the ACC title game to the defending national champions, Florida State, but were still selected for their second Orange Bowl berth in six seasons.
 The season saw the Jackets beat its key rivals Virginia Tech, Miami, Clemson and Georgia.
 On December 31, 2014, Paul Johnson led the Yellow Jackets to a big win in the CFP "Big 6" Orange Bowl.
 This was the second Orange Bowl Johnson's Jackets earned a bid to play.
 The other came against #11 Iowa on January 5, 2010.
 The 12th ranked Yellow Jackets dominated the game in the second half and finished their season with a 49–34 win over seventh-ranked Mississippi State.

 In 2015, Georgia Tech had its first losing season under Paul Johnson's tenure, going 3–9 that year.
-However, the Yellow Jackets did beat fifth-ranked Florida State at Bobby Dodd Stadium, with the infamous "Miracle on Techwood Drive".
-It became one of the best games in Georgia Tech Football history.
+However, the Yellow Jackets did beat fifth-ranked Florida State at Bobby Dodd Stadium, blocking a field goal attempt and returning it for a touchdown as time expired.

 In 2016, Johnson led Georgia Tech to a bounce-back 9–4 season.
 After starting 3-3, Georgia Tech won six out of its last 7, including wins against nationally ranked Virginia Tech and Georgia.
 They would eventually beat Kentucky in the TaxSlayer Bowl 33–18, and finished #26 in the AP Poll.

 Tech had yet another disappointing season under Johnson in 2017, going 5–6.
 This marked the second time the Jackets missed out on a bowl game during Johnson's tenure.
 Georgia Tech lost five out of six games by a touchdown or less.